Question about supervisor references

 I think these are both good references.
 They asked for people who know you in a supervisory capacity and these both qualify.
 You might want to add notes on your reference list, describing the relationship under each name you provide.
 I always appreciate getting something like that when I do reference checks.

-Most companies will understand sticky situations
+Most companies understand sticky situations

 Assuming the reason that some supervisor references aren’t available is clear enough, you should be fine.
 I only push further if I get suspicious and need to dig deeper.
 And for the cross-departmental person, just explain that she managed you.
 No need to explain exact titles and hierarchy.
 The reference checker can ask her that later if they want.